MINOLTA WIDE-TO-TELE ZOOM LENSES

 WEIGHT: 15oz.

-An updated version of the MINOLTA MD ZOOM 35-105mm 1:3.5/4.5 that is slightly smaller, slightly lighter, and focuses slightly closer than the original.
-The optical formula is different, but it's still a one-touch zoom with a variable aperture.
-The macro mode can ONLY be selected at the maximum focal length -- unlike the original.
+Just one year later, Minolta produced an updated version of the MINOLTA MD ZOOM 35-105mm 1:3.5/4.5 that is slightly smaller, slightly lighter, and focuses slightly closer than the original.
+The optical formula is also different, but it's still a one-touch zoom with a variable aperture.
+The macro mode on this model can ONLY be selected at the maximum focal length -- unlike the original.
 It is nearly identical to the Minolta 35-135mm (which, like this lens, was also made by Tokina) and they both have a macro switch in the same location for focusing to 1/4 life-size.

 FOCAL LENGTH: 35-135mm